-An unknown vessel on the western bank of Forder Lake at Shillingham Quay.
+An unknown vessel lies on the western bank of Forder Lake at Shillingham Quay.

 Unknown

-The name and type of this vessel is unknown.
-It was thought to be a sailing barge called the Lord John Roberts but no barge of this name has been found so far.
-It has also been suggested that the name of this vessel is Elizabeth Jane or the George Murray.
-The type is also unknown, the hull shares similar characteristics to a Thames barge and barges from the Severn, but more work is needed to identify what type of ship this is.
+The type is also unknown, the hull shares similar characteristics to a Thames spritsail barge and barges from the Severn, but more work is needed to identify what type of ship this is.
 A recent report identifies this as being a Tamar barge, however this vessel is slab-sided with a very hard chine and reinforced with long, shaped iron knees, features that you do not find on a Tamar barge.

 Please get in touch if you have any information about this vessel by sending us a message below.